PostgreSQL Source Code git master

 #define FUNC_MAX_ARGS

-ObjectAddress ProcedureCreate(const char *procedureName, Oid procNamespace, bool replace, bool returnsSet, Oid returnType, Oid proowner, Oid languageObjectId, Oid languageValidator, const char *prosrc, const char *probin, Node *prosqlbody, char prokind, bool security_definer, bool isLeakProof, bool isStrict, char volatility, char parallel, oidvector *parameterTypes, Datum allParameterTypes, Datum parameterModes, Datum parameterNames, List *parameterDefaults, Datum trftypes, Datum proconfig, Oid prosupport, float4 procost, float4 prorows)
+ObjectAddress ProcedureCreate(const char *procedureName, Oid procNamespace, bool replace, bool returnsSet, Oid returnType, Oid proowner, Oid languageObjectId, Oid languageValidator, const char *prosrc, const char *probin, Node *prosqlbody, char prokind, bool security_definer, bool isLeakProof, bool isStrict, char volatility, char parallel, oidvector *parameterTypes, Datum allParameterTypes, Datum parameterModes, Datum parameterNames, List *parameterDefaults, Datum trftypes, List *trfoids, Datum proconfig, Oid prosupport, float4 procost, float4 prorows)

 FormData_pg_proc * Form_pg_proc

-Definition: pg_proc.h:136
+Definition pg_proc.h:136

 static Datum PointerGetDatum(const void *X)